stonelgh/node-style-guide/Readme.md

 Limit your lines to 100 characters.

 When a statement will not fit nicely on a single line, it may be necessary to break it.
-It is best to break after a { left brace, [ left bracket, ( left paren, , comma, or before a . period, ? question mark, or : colon.
+It is best to break after a `{` left brace, `[`, `(`, `,`, or before a `.`, `?`, or `:`.
 If such a break is not feasible, then break after an operator.

 ### 4 Spaces for indentation
 Use 4 spaces for indentation.
 No tabs.

 ### Whitespace
-No space should separate an unary operator and its operand except when the operator is a word such as typeof.
+No space should separate an unary operator and its operand except when the operator is a word such as `typeof`.

 All binary operators should be separated from their operands by a space on each side except '.' and '(' and '['.